anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 [CPU Manager for Kubernetes](https://github.com/intel/CPU-Manager-for-Kubernetes)
 ```
-cmk_enabled: true
+cmk_enabled: false
-  # Install CPU Manager for Kubernetes (CMK), which provides core affinity and isolation of workloads
+  # Provides core affinity and isolation of workloads
+  # Can be enabled if the native CPU Manager is insufficient for workloads
 cmk_hosts_list: <csv of hosts where CMK should be deployed>
   # Update the list if CMK is enabled
 cmk_shared_num_cores: <#>
 cmk_exclusive_num_cores: <#>
-  # Number of cores that will be added to the shared and exclusive pools of CMK
+  # Number of cores that will be added to the shared and exclusive pools of CMK if enabled
 ```
 [SR-IOV Network device plugin for Kubernetes](https://github.com/intel/sriov-network-device-plugin):
 ```